-CNP Assurances supports environmental resolutions (whether approved or not) if they are part of a process intended to fight climate change or protect biodiversity.
+More generally, CNP Assurances supports environment-related resolutions (whether or not they are approved by the Board of Directors) if they are part of an ambitious approach to combating climate change or protecting biodiversity.

 In addition, each year, CNP Assurances assesses efforts to reduce greenhouse gas emissions made by the companies in which it is a shareholder.
-This annual assessment is used to determine the list of companies incurring environmental risk that have not taken and implemented sufficiently ambitious decisions with regard to the environmental and energy transition in line with the Paris Agreement, or those that do not publish information on their greenhouse gas emissions.
+This annual assessment makes it possible to determine the list of companies with environmental risk that fail to implement sufficiently ambitious decisions on combating climate change or fail to publish their greenhouse gas emissions.
 The votes cast at general meetings of companies appearing on this list apply a sanction in the form of: